-In the event of a default by the Contractor, AHCCCS shall, in addition to any other remedies it may have under this Contract, obtain payment under the performance bond or substitute security for the purposes of the following:
+In the event of a default by the Contractor, AHCCCS shall, in addition to any other remedies it may have under this Contract, obtain payment under the performance bond or substitute security to remedy the breach, including but not limited to one or more of the following purposes:

-- 1. Paying any damages sustained by providers, contracted or otherwise, because of a breach of the Contractor's obligations under this Contract; - 2.
-Reimbursing AHCCCS for any payments made by AHCCCS on behalf of the Contractor; and - Reimbursing AHCCCS for any extraordinary administrative expenses incurred by reason of a breach of the Contractor's obligations under this Contract, including, but not limited to, expenses incurred after termination of this Contract for reasons other than the convenience of the State by AHCCCS.
+- 1. Paying any damages sustained by providers, non-contracting providers, and other subcontractors by reason of a breach of the Contractor's obligations under this Contract; - 2.
+Reimbursing AHCCCS for any payments made by AHCCCS on behalf of the Contractor; and - Reimbursing AHCCCS for any administrative expenses incurred by reason of a breach of the Contractor's obligations under this Contract, including, but not limited to, expenses incurred after termination of this Contract for reasons other for the convenience of AHCCCS under Section E, Paragraph 48, Termination for Convenience, of this Contract, and - 4.
+Making payments or expenditures deemed necessary to AHCCCS, in its sole discretion, incurred by AHCCCS in the direct operation of the Contractor. - 5.
+Paying any sanctions imposed under Section D, Paragraph 74, Administrative Actions, to the extent the sanctions are not offset against payments due from AHCCCS to the Contractor as provided for under Section E, Paragraph 38, Right of Offset, of this Contract.